des-cei/gaussianReceptiveFieldCalculator/README.md

 ## Getting Started
 - Download the repository with `git clone `.
-- Install Python3 with `sudo apt-get update` and `sudo apt-get install python3`.
+- Install Python3 with `sudo apt update` and `sudo apt install python3`.
 - Install pip with `sudo apt install python3-pip -y`.
 - Use `pip install -r requirements.txt`, to download the associated libraries. *Numpy*, *matplotlib*, *pandas* and *torch* will be used.